MuhammadRidwan01/bus-booking-app/docs/FRONTEND_DEPLOYMENT.md

 **DO NOT SET THESE IN VERCEL:**
 - ❌ `SUPABASE_SERVICE_ROLE_KEY` - This should ONLY exist in Supabase Edge Functions
-- ❌ `WABLAS_TOKEN` - This should ONLY exist in Supabase Edge Functions
-- ❌ `WABLAS_SECRET_KEY` - This should ONLY exist in Supabase Edge Functions
+- ❌ `FONNTE_TOKEN` - This should ONLY exist in Supabase Edge Functions

 **Why?** These secrets should never be accessible from the frontend or build process.